priyan5295/california-healthcare-data-analysis/README.md

 📌 Project Overview

-Analysis of 3,294 licensed healthcare facilities across California from 2022 to January 2026 using Python.
-This project covers data loading, cleaning, statistical analysis, 12 visualizations, and predictive trend analysis.
+Analysis of 3,294 licensed healthcare facilities across California from 2022 to January 2026 using Python, covering data loading, cleaning, statistical analysis, 12 visualizations, and predictive trend analysis.

-This project analyzes licensed healthcare facilities in California to understand:
+This project analyzes licensed healthcare facilities in California to understand geographic distribution, facility types, bed capacity, and service availability.
-• Geographic distribution
-• Facility types
-• Bed capacity
-• Service availability

 The analysis focuses on facilities licensed between January 2022 and January 2026, enabling trend analysis and decision-making for healthcare planning.